entropyxyz/entropy-core/crates/test-cli/README.md

 ### Remove program

-To remove a program you need to give the account which will 'owns' the program (the one which stored it) and the hex-encoded hash of the program you wish to remove, for example:
+To remove a program you need to give the account which 'owns' the program (the one which stored it) and the hex-encoded hash of the program you wish to remove, for example:

 `entropy-test-cli remove-program a2a16982fa6176e3fa9ae8dc408386ff040bf91196d3ec0aa981e5ba3fc1bbac -m //Alice`